vicksonzero/CardMaker/README.md

 5. Adjust `row` and `column` if some cards do not appear
 6. Press `Print` or `Ctrl+P` to print.
 You can choose to print to pdf

+## 1.3.
+Finishing

+You can print the cards on cardboards.
+If you choosebto print them on A4 paper, you can slide them into other cards with clear sleeves as a support.
+This way you can prototype the game as quickly as possible

 # 2. Build

     $ npm install -g gulp